quTuku03/Battery-Discharge-Measurement/README.md

 ## Overview

-This repository contains the Python control software **(read_data.py)** developed for my Bachelor of Science thesis.
+This repository contains the Python control software **(read_data.py)** developed for my BSc thesis.
 The tool automates the process of recording battery discharge curves by synchronizing voltage readings and current measurements.
 The set-up is really simple: The Arduino is connected parallel to the battery, while the PPK2 is in series with the resistor.

 It integrates two hardware components:
 1.  **Arduino:** Acts as a voltmeter to read the battery's terminal voltage.